If you’re a drummer or percussionist looking to get into bongos, well you’ve come to the right place.

 To sum up what we’ve covered so far…

-- Wood vs Fiberglass Shells is a preference.
+- Wood vs Fiberglass and ABS Shells is a preference.

 - Rawhide vs Synthetic Heads is a preference.